jjbailey/browse/README.md

 browse saves sessions in ~/.browserc.
 The format of the file is plaintext containing the following lines:

  1. file name
- 2. first row on page
+ 2. first line on page
  3. search pattern
  4. marks
  5. page title